‣ Board-Certified Practicing Neurologist And Classroom Teacher For 25 Years

 Dr. Willis also consults with California congressional lawmakers and educational policy makers to provide correlations from neuroscience research to educational policy.
 Her current collaboration in this area is to promote the incorporation of the neuroscience of learning into teacher education curriculum.
 Willis participates as an adjunct professor at Williams College.
 She also travels nationally and internationally to give presentations and workshops and consult about learning and the brain.

-JW1 Obtaining & Sustaining the Brian's Attentive Focus for Independent Learning in the Digital Age
+JW1 (New!)
+Obtaining & Sustaining the Brain's Attentive Focus for Independent Learning in the Digital Age

 BY Prof. Judy Willis